Simulating Effective QED on Quantum Computers: Rellium Model Analysis

 The results of the Monte Carlo simulations are presented in Fig. \ref{fig:commutator}, where each data point is the average of all runs for each system, including the standard deviation in the error bars.
 By using a least squares power law fit, we can compare how the number of terms in the Hamiltonian, $M$, affect the average second order commutator.
 The power law fit function from the commutator average data in Fig. \ref{fig:commutator}, results in $f(M) = 0.3M^{-0.9}$.
-Using the fact that the number of terms in the Hamiltonian $M$ scales as $O(n_s^3)$ with the number of planewaves, we can na\"ively state that the complexity of the second order commutator would scale $O(n_s^9)$.
+Using the fact that the number of terms in the Hamiltonian $M$ scales as $O(n_s^3)$ with the number of planewaves, we can na\"ively state that the complexity of the second order commutator would scale as $O(n_s^9)$.
 However, since there needs to be at least one index in common between each Hamiltonian term, the upper bound is actually $O(n_s^7)$.
-We can then see that from our numerical result, the relationship of this complexity is observed to be $\sim O(n_s^4)$, performing better than the upper bound.
+By multiplying the upper bound for the number of second order commutator terms to evaluate, $n_s^7$, with the fitted function $f(M)$, where $M = n_s^3$, we see that the relationship of this complexity is observed to be $\sim O(n_s^4)$, performing better than the upper bound.
+The derivation of the estimated T-gate complexity is detailed in the following section.